harttu/docs/med/syopa.md

 ## Labroista
 ### Ca15-3
 Cancer antigen 15-3 (CA15-3) is a protein made by a variety of cells, particularly breast cancer cells.
 The protein moves into the blood, where it can be measured.

+The reference range of serum CA 15-3 is less than 30 U/mL.
+(Seemingly U stands for unit) The upper limit of the range varies depending on the laboratory and kit used for the test.